dajones42/rmsim/docs/controls.md

 The information displayed on the head up display varies with the state of the simulation.
 There is always one line that displays the simulation time.
 If AI trains are active, there will be one line per train with the train ID, station last passed, distance from the viewer and speed.
-It the used is controling a train, speed and control information for that train will be displayed.
+It the user is controling a train, speed and control information for that train will be displayed.
 This includes a coupler force bar graph in the upper left and brake pressure graph in the lower left.